k-jingyang/vdb/README.md

 > See the `vdb::graph::graph::Graph::Index` trace

+## FreshDisk

+To handle large datasets, I implemented `src/storage/fresh_disk.rs` based on the [FreshDisk paper](https://arxiv.org/pdf/2105.09614).
+It's quite similar to LSM trees.

 ## Streaming the dataset

-While trying to use the load and index `dbpedia-entities-openai-1M` the dataset via my DiskANN implementation.
-The process would hang/OOM, as the full dataset is 18G and I would have other processes running on my PC.
+While trying to use the load and index `dbpedia-entities-openai-1M` the dataset into the FreshDisk index, the process would hang/OOM.
+The full dataset is 18G and I would have other processes running on my PC.

 To mitigate this, instead of loading in the full dataset, the vectors are loaded from each file lazily via an `Iterator`.

 - Noted that this interferes with indexing latency

+## Limitations

+As this is a toy project to learn more about Rust and db development, there are several limitations

+1. Does not support delete
+2. Indexes are rebuilt everytime
+3. WAL not supported